act-rules/act-rules.github.io/pages/glossary/user-intervention.md

 ---
-title: User intervention
+title: User interaction
-key: user-intervention
+key: user-interaction
 ---

 An action where a user operates a [user interface component][] of an [HTML document][].